Kansas Lottery's ticket vending machines miss revenue targets

 "We've been meticulous in the testing and training of the retailer staff," Schwartz said.
 "We knew that if we put it out there and did it wrong, we'd lose the opportunity to continue."

 Lottery officials expect the second phase of vending machine installations to be operational by March 2021.
-There is potential to place 500 ticket machines in the 1,700 establishments selling lottery tickers.
+There is potential to place 500 ticket machines in the 1,700 establishments selling lottery tickets.

 Overall, the Kansas Lottery reported $295 million in sales during the fiscal year ending in June.
 That was a 9.7% increase from $268 million reported the previous fiscal year.
 In terms of revenue transferred to the state, the lottery generated $74 million in the most recent fiscal year while $98 million was derived from the casinos in Dodge City, Pittsburg, Mulvane and Kansas City, Kan.